Patton Oswalt credits late wife in Golden State Killer case

 "She kept coming at him," Oswalt said.

+But McNamara's idea for the "Golden State Killer" name, her coverage of the case in "Los Angeles Magazine" and a blog , the shocking news of her death, and the book all shined a spotlight on the decades-old crimes, he said.

+"Just the fact that they said the book didn't help but then said 'We've got the Golden State Killer,' it's a bit contradictory," Jensen said.

-Two hours before news broke of the arrest, Oswalt and all of McNamara's collaborators were together for the first time at an event outside her hometown of Chicago with her family promoting the book.
+Two hours before news broke of the arrest, Oswalt and all of McNamara's collaborators were together for the first time promoting the book with her family at an event outside her hometown of Chicago.
 It was also the first day of filming of an HBO documentary series based on the book.

 "I'm a rational man, but I can't help but feel this transcends coincidence," collaborator Paul Haynes wrote on Twitter.